amrutsavadatti/auction_house/README.md

   11) Remove inactive item (Seller)
   12) Publish Item (Seller)
   13) Unpublish Item (Seller)
-  14) Search Items (Customer)
+  14) Archive Item (Seller)
-  15) View Item (Customer)
+  15) Search Items (Customer)
-  16) Sort items (Customer)
+  16) View Item (Customer)
-  17) View Item (Buyer)
+  17) Sort items (Customer)
-  18) Place Bid (Buyer)
+  18) View Item (Buyer)
-  19) Review Active Bids (Buyer)
+  19) Place Bid (Buyer)
-  20) Review Purchases (Buyer)
+  20) Review Active Bids (Buyer)

 ## Landing Page URLs and Descriptions
-URL for AWS APP: http://iteration2bucket.s3-website.us-east-2.amazonaws.com/seller/home
+URL for AWS APP: http://iteration2bucket.s3-website.us-east-2.amazonaws.com/

   1) / <br/>
     Landing page.
-User is in customer mode and can view all active, published items (can view its set price, highest bid, seller name, published date) For every item, the user has the option to click "view item", redirecting you to /customer/viewItem.
+User is in customer mode and can view all active, published items (can view its set price, highest bid, seller name, published date).
+The customer has the option to search based off of a keyword or buy putting a price filter.
+They also can sort the items based on price, publish date, and expiration date.For every item, the user has the option to click "view item", redirecting you to /customer/viewItem.
 User can click on sign in button on the top right corner.
 Redirects you to /home/userType

   2) /customer/viewItem
      Page that provides the customer an item's image, description, and its set price.
 Has the option to go back to customer home page.